jbranchaud/snake_case/README.md

 # snake_case

+### Week 6: LED Clock

+LED Clock: You are (voluntarily) in a room that is completely dark except for the light coming from an old LED digital alarm clock.
+This is one of those clocks with 4 seven segment displays using an HH:MM time format.
+The clock is configured to display time in a 24 hour format and the leading digit will be blank if not used.
+What is the period of time between when the room is at its darkest to when it is at its lightest?

 ### Week 5: Valid Sudoku

 A Sudoku puzzle is a 9x9 grid of numbers from 1 to 9 such